myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/development_and_runtime_envs/containerization.md

 exit
 ```

-5. Run the Singularity image on the HPC cluster:
+5. Run the Singularity image on the AI cluster:

-You can run the Singularity image on the HPC cluster using batch or interactive jobs.
-Here is an example of running the image on the HPC cluster using an interactive job:
+You can run the Singularity image on the AI cluster using batch or interactive jobs.
+Here is an example of running the image on the AI cluster using an interactive job:

 - First allocate an interactive session with a GPU: